abbbi/virtnbdbackup/README.md

 checkpoint.

 Note:
+> Bitmap information is written into the qcow2 metadata only once qemu will
-> Depending on the version used you might have to shutdown or pause the virtual
+> close the image.
+As such you need to turn off the virtual machine prior to
-> machine or the `qemu-img` command won't show bitmaps!
+> checking the bitmaps.

 To list the bitmaps use: